Texas Pacific Land (NYSE:TPL) Shares Gap Up Following Dividend Announcement

-Texas Pacific Land Co.
-(NYSE:TPL – Get Free Report) shares gapped up before the market opened on Wednesday following a dividend announcement from the company.
+Shares of Texas Pacific Land Co.
+(NYSE:TPL – Get Free Report) gapped up prior to trading on Wednesday after the company announced a dividend.
 The stock had previously closed at $1,485.56, but opened at $1,536.92.
 Texas Pacific Land shares last traded at $1,490.05, with a volume of 4,784 shares changing hands.

 The newly announced dividend which will be paid on Friday, September 15th.
-Stockholders of record on Friday, September 1st will be given a dividend of $3.25 per share.
+Stockholders of record on Friday, September 1st will be issued a dividend of $3.25 per share.
+The ex-dividend date is Thursday, August 31st.
 This represents a $13.00 annualized dividend and a dividend yield of 0.80%.
-The ex-dividend date is Thursday, August 31st.
-Texas Pacific Land’s payout ratio is currently 24.05%.
+Texas Pacific Land’s payout ratio is 24.05%.

-Several equities research analysts recently weighed in on TPL shares.
-StockNews.com initiated coverage on shares of Texas Pacific Land in a research report on Thursday, May 18th.
-They issued a “hold” rating on the stock.
-Stifel Nicolaus dropped their price objective on shares of Texas Pacific Land from $1,378.00 to $1,371.00 and set a “hold” rating for the company in a research note on Monday, July 24th.
+TPL has been the subject of several research reports.
+Stifel Nicolaus decreased their price objective on shares of Texas Pacific Land from $1,378.00 to $1,371.00 and set a “hold” rating for the company in a report on Monday, July 24th.
+StockNews.com assumed coverage on shares of Texas Pacific Land in a report on Thursday, May 18th.
+They set a “hold” rating for the company.

-Texas Pacific Land (NYSE:TPL – Get Free Report) last released its quarterly earnings data on Wednesday, May 3rd.
-The financial services provider reported $11.24 EPS for the quarter, missing the consensus estimate of $13.21 by ($1.97).
+Texas Pacific Land (NYSE:TPL – Get Free Report) last posted its quarterly earnings results on Wednesday, May 3rd.
+The financial services provider reported $11.24 earnings per share for the quarter, missing analysts’ consensus estimates of $13.21 by ($1.97).
+The firm had revenue of $146.36 million during the quarter, compared to the consensus estimate of $154.54 million.
 Texas Pacific Land had a return on equity of 53.79% and a net margin of 64.00%.
-The company had revenue of $146.36 million during the quarter, compared to analysts’ expectations of $154.54 million.
-On average, sell-side analysts forecast that Texas Pacific Land Co. will post 46.83 earnings per share for the current fiscal year.
+On average, analysts predict that Texas Pacific Land Co. will post 46.83 EPS for the current year.

 Texas Pacific Land Corporation engages in the land and resource management, and water services and operations businesses.
 The company's Land and Resource Management segment manages surface acres of land.
 This segment also holds own a 1/128th nonparticipating perpetual oil and gas royalty interest (NPRI) under approximately 85,000 acres of land; a 1/16th NPRI under approximately 371,000 acres of land; and approximately 4,000 additional net royalty acres located in the western part of Texas.